JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 2) /post_results/<json_data> will pass json_data, which is a JSON dictionary, to python
 3) update the database
 4) Redirect back to /overview
+5) Pick your passives
-5) Button on /overview takes you back to /dashboard
+6) Button on /overview takes you back to /dashboard

 ### To JavaScript